Chiang Mai a City of Art

 There are 30 rooms.
 23 are deluxe suites designed to bring the outdoors in.
 Another 7 are larger deluxe suites designed for guests who would like to spread out, or who are bringing their whole family.
 Each room comes with complementary wifi, flat screen tv and ipod docks, fully stocked mini bar, and a modern espresso coffee machine.

-Chiang Mai is a rising cultural center for the arts in Thailand, and is a destination that you can’t miss.
-Staying in an art hotel, taking art classes offered from the hotel itself, and finding great work in everything from the colorful street art, to psychedelic pieces with a profound message, to work from emerging and established Thai and international artists, Chang Mai deserves top spot on your list of must see art cities.
+Chiang Mai is a rising cultural centre for the arts in Thailand, and is a destination that you can’t miss.
+Staying in an art hotel, taking art classes offered from the hotel itself, and finding great work in everything from the colourful street art, to psychedelic pieces with a profound message, to work from emerging and established Thai and international artists, Chang Mai deserves top spot on your list of must see art cities.